Frequently Asked Questions about the Undergraduate Degree

 19. Is there any way to get information about special programs if I am unable to attend?

 Many department functions and information sessions (presentations at Psi Chi/PSA and nationally renowned special speakers) are videotaped.
 It is possible for students to view these videotapes in PSY 206.
-A list of over 30 available tapes can be obtained from the Peer Advisors.
+A list of over 30 available tapes can be obtained from the PRO Guides.
 Topics currently on videotape include information about applying to graduate school, clarification about different types of counseling programs, self descriptions of faculty, careers available in Psychology, and discussion of the Psychology 405 fieldwork program.
 Please note that colloquia are not videotaped.

 20. Can Psychology courses be taken Credit/No Credit?